-The project budget must be balanced so "D. Total Project Expenses" must equal "G. Total Project Income."
+The project budget must be balanced so "D. Total Project Expenses" must be equal to "G. Total Project Income."

 DOCUMENT CHECKLIST

 All applicants must upload the required documents and any optional materials in support of the proposed project.
 Applicants will not have an opportunity to resubmit missing information.